microsoft/VFSForGit/Readme.md

 winget install gvfs
 ```

-You will need to continue using the `microsoft/git` version of Git, and it has
+You will need to continue using the `microsoft/git` version of Git, and it
 will notify you when new versions are available.

 ## Building VFS for Git